Table of Contents

-The introduction of the General Data Protection Regulation (GDPR) 2018 served as an augury to a forthcoming era of stringent data privacy regimes.
-For context, the now imposed regulation places a rather harsh ultimatum for organizations that collect data from people living in the EU.
+The introduction of the General Data Protection Regulation (GDPR) 2018 served as an augur to a forthcoming era of stringent data privacy regimes.
+For context, the now-imposed regulation places a rather harsh ultimatum on organizations that collect data from people living in the EU.

 Either comply with every letter in the lawbook or face severe financial repercussions amounting to tens of millions of euros.

 A mass panic later ensued as more countries began to reframe their national data policies to meet the new regulatory horizon; a leading example is the United States’s plan to introduce Consumer Data Protection Act (CDPA) in 2023.
 On the other hand, China is also raising the demand for data management, etc.

 Several other countries have enforced or reviewed their data privacy laws in 2021.
 After Brexit, the UK can no longer have access to free-flow data in Europe, meaning the country will need to pass new regulations.
 Likewise, China is planning to adopt its first omnibus data protection law in 2022 and is also preparing to target cross-border transfers.

 Brazil, after a series of setbacks and delays with its Lei Geral de Proteção de Dados (LGPD), Latin America’s first major data protection law, finally enforced it in September 2020 and fully implemented its regulatory effect in August 2021.

 The Brazilian data protection authority, Autoridade Nacional de Proteço de Dados (ANPD), is responsible for protecting the sensitive personal information of Brazilian data subjects, and 2022 will see how the enforcement of LGPD plays out.